sainarenchava/assignment2-chava/README.md

 | Biryani | Hyderabad | $10 |
 | Royaala Iguru | Raayalaseema | $15 |
 | Kallu | Telengana | $40 |

+***
+# Pithy Quotes using Markdown language
+> I have only made this letter longer because I have not had the time to make it shorter. *Blaise Pascal*

+> Read a thousand books and your words will flow like river. *Virginia Wolf*